eidsvold/1Z0-819-notes/README.md

 * Unchecked exceptions do not need an exception handling mechanism for the code to compile.
 * When the exception type specified in the _catch_ block is a checked exception, it must match the type of exception objects that can be thrown in the _try_ block.
 If no such checked exception is thrown in the _try_ block, a compile-time error occurs where such an exception is caught.
 * A _finally_ block, if existent, **must** be the last block in an exception handling handler, or else it is a compile-time error.
+* The compiler doesn't evaluate any expression at compile time: thus, it must prepare for all possible workflows.

 ### 12. Understanding Modules